dolutattoo/dolutattoo.github.io/docs/dolu_hud/configuration.md

   "speedo": true, // Enable or disable Hud while in car "hideRadarOnFoot": true, // Enable or disable minimap while not in a vehicle "speedoMetrics": "kmh", // kmh or mph ?
+  "seatbeltKey": "K", // Toggle the seatbelt while in vehicle.
+Prevent player to fly trough windscreen.
   "setMaxHealth": true, // Force max player health to 200.
 Female and most of peds have less than 200 by default "colors": { // Colors can be found here: https://mantine.dev/theming/colors/#default-colors
     "health": "teal",